wvdk/Programming-Exercises/Hacking With Swift/README.md

 Tutorial 6: Auto Layout | Skipped
 Tutorial 7: Whitehouse Petitions | Done 9/27/15
 Tutorial 8: 7 Swifty Words | Skipped
-Tutorial 9: Grand Central Dispatch | To do
+Tutorial 9: Grand Central Dispatch | Done 9/28/15
 Tutorial 10: Names to Faces | To do
 Tutorial 11: Pachinko | To do
 Tutorial 12: NSUserDefaults | To do